“Six chicks with picks.”

 The focus of the film is Juno and Sarah, with the rest of the cast largely reduced to cannon-fodder – though not badly-drawn cannon-fodder, I must admit.
 Juno is a near-Amazon, while Sarah has to become one, simply in order to survive, and that’s about the extent of the character development here.
 Demureness, beauty, the ability to bear babies, and all other typical “feminine” traits, are of absolutely no use whatsoever.
 The ability to drive your pick-axe, repeatedly, into the head of pissed-off Gollum wannabes, on the other hand… Yeah, that will help.
 But in another interesting contrast to Dog Soldiers, sisterly teamwork is notable by its absence.
 In the end, the women do almost as much damage on themselves, as the monsters.

-The technical aspects are great, with the set design and cinematography particularly worthy of praise.
-The uncomfortable feeling of being trapped in a dark, enclosed space has rarely been better captured.
-The only light present is what the explorers bring in, and that gradually becomes less and less effective for their needs.
-The results can occasionally be chaotic, and a combination of the limited illumination and the incidents that befall the characters often make it easy to lose track of who's who.
-That aside, however, this is a seriously kick-ass film, and the prospect of The Descent 2 would be extremely welcome here (though particularly in the British cut, somewhat unlikely...).
-I'm thinking, in that one, our heroine could perhaps get talked into leading a team of marines back into the monsters' lair...
-Stop me if you've heard that one before. :-)
+The technical aspects are great, with set design and cinematography particularly worthy of praise.
+An uncomfortable feeling of being trapped in a dark, enclosed space has rarely been better captured; the only light present is what the explorers bring, and it gradually becomes less and less effective for their needs.
+It is occasionally chaotic, and a combination of limited illumination and the incidents that befall the characters often make it easy to lose track of who’s who.
+That aside, however, this is a seriously kick-ass film, and the prospect of The Descent 2 would be extremely welcome here (though particularly in the British cut, somewhat unlikely…).
+I’m thinking, in that one, our heroine could perhaps get talked into leading a team of marines back into the monsters’ lair… Stop me if you’ve heard that one before. :-)

 Star: Shauna Macdonald, Natalie Mendoza, Alex Reid, Saskia Mulder